khanna7/prep-awareness-use-and-fb-networks/README.md

 ## File ordering
    * List persistently unaware (PU) and became aware (BA) individuals amongst the 266 common respondents: `list-pu-and-ba-on-266-com-fb-respondents.R`
    * Compute descriptives of these 266 participants, and compute summary statistics on their overall FB networks: `descriptives-on-266-com-fb-respondents.R`
-   * Constrain the FB networks by city and sex (male): `total-fb-friendships-pers-unaware-and-bec-aware.R`
+   * Constrain the FB networks by city and sex (male): `total-fb-friendships-pers-unaware-and-bec-aware.R`.
+(Also contains code for overall FB network sizes of PU's and BA's at Waves 1 and 2.
+Results agree with `thresholds-for-prep-adoption.R` below).
    * Some nearest neighbor properties: `pu-vs-ba-nrst-nghbrs.R`
    * Compute number and % of friends (of 266 common participants) who are PrEP-aware and PrEP-using: `thresholds-for-prep-adoption.R`
    * Visualize Wave 1 and Wave 2 networks with fixed coordinates at baseline and followup: `visualize-pu-and-ba.R`